 The Company engages its share registry to manage the majority of communications with shareholders.
 Shareholders are encouraged to receive correspondence from the Company electronically, thereby facilitating a more effective, efficient and environmentally friendly communication mechanism with shareholders.
 Shareholders not already receiving information electronically can elect to do so through the Company's share registry, Share Transfer Registrars.

-Shareholders can also sign up to an email alert system on the Company's website at www.lcg.properties
+It is also intended that Shareholders will be able to sign up to an email alert system on the Company's new website once that is completed.